zconnect-iot/zconnect-js/api/README.md

 ### `cache`
 Number - Default: `0` - The time to 'cache' responses for in milliseconds.
 Responses will remain in state until overwritten, i.e. it is not deleted when stale.
 But the saga won't call `apiFetch` if cached response is younger than cache value set and will just return the stored response (and dispatch a `REQUEST_CACHE_USED` action for logging)

-### `schema` (Not implemented)
-Normalizr Schema - Default `null` - Response will be normalized using the defined schema and stored in this format

-### `storeAt` (Not implemented)
+### `storeKey`
-String - Default: `null` - Optional key at which to store the response (normalised if set above).
-Would simplify selecting data e.g. `state.api.data.<userDefinedKey>`.
-Would mean that different endpoints can store responses in one place e.g. fetch devices and fetch device can merge data to one place
+String - Default: `null` - Optional key at which to store the api state and response.
+Simplifies selecting data e.g. `state.api.<userDefinedKey>`.
+Also means that different endpoints can store responses in one place e.g. fetch devices and fetch device can merge data to one place

-### `storeMethod` (Not implemented)
+### `storeMethod`
-Function - Specify method by which to merge the fetched data with the existing data.
-This could be passed to immutable's `mergeDeepWith` to allow customisation of how fetched data is absorbed.
+Function - Provide a method by which to merge the fetched data with the existing data.
+Is passed three arguments:
+1. The last response (if any)
+2. The latest fetched response (already converted `toJS`)
+3. The url params used in last fetch
+Whatever is returned by this method is passed as the `payload` with a `REQUEST_SUCCESS` action to the reducer.

 ## Usage